huggingface/huggingface_hub/docs/source/en/package_reference/inference_endpoints.md

 </Tip>

 Inference Endpoints can be fully managed via API.
-The endpoints are documented with [Swagger](https://api.endpoints.huggingface.cloud/). [`InferenceEndpoint`] is a simple wrapper built on top on this API.
+The endpoints are documented with [Swagger](https://api.endpoints.huggingface.cloud/).
+The [`InferenceEndpoint`] class is a simple wrapper built on top on this API.

 ## Methods